gumaerc-testorg/21m.302-spring-2005/content/pages/syllabus.md

 ### Tests

-Two class sessions are reserved for midterm tests: one on voice-leading and diatonic harmony (i.e., material covered in 21M.301), and one on elementary chromatic harmony (viio7, bII6, and chords of the augmented sixth) and modulation.
+Two class sessions are reserved for midterm tests: one on voice-leading and diatonic harmony (i.e., material covered in 21M.301), and one on elementary chromatic harmony (vii{{< sup "o7" >}}, bII{{< sup "6" >}}, and chords of the augmented sixth) and modulation.
 Each test will last one hour.

 ### Final Project